Top Tips – clever questions to ask the estate agent when buying

 It is not unknown to hide cracks in the wall with furniture or cover up floor problems with rugs.
 So ensure you look thoroughly.

 Have there been any problems with the boiler recently?

 And if so, what?
 And when was it last replaced?

 How new or how sturdy are the drains and guttering?

 Replacing drainage is a very expensive pain.
 And it might be a shame to have to replace those beautiful lead gutters.
 If it is raining seize the opportunity to check nothing is leaking

 If the seller has lodged any complaints against their neighbours they legally have to tell you if you ask

 What can they tell you about the local neighbourhood?

 What are the schools like?
 What is the crime rate like?
 How good are transport links?
 Where is the nearest petrol station?
 While it is a good idea to see what the estate agent has to say, make sure you do some independent research as well.
 See How do I choose a new area to live in?

 The HomeOwners Alliance helps members with queries on buying their home.
-To see how we can help, find out more about the benefits of joining the HomeOwners Alliance.
+To see how we can help, find out more about becoming a member of the HomeOwners Alliance.